- Capital Improvement Projects

 The Schertz Parkway “mill and overlay” involves grinding off the existing pavement surface.
 After the surface is removed, new layers of asphalt will be placed.
 In order to increase the strength of the pavement section, so it can better withstand the traffic loads, the entire existing asphalt and a small portion of the base underneath the pavement will be removed.
 This is so we can replace the existing two inches of asphalt with four inches of new asphalt.
 The new asphalt pavement will be placed in two layers.
 There will be alternating lane closures in the project area during the construction process.
 Two-way traffic and business access will be maintained, but it may take longer to get through the project area during construction.
 Please be patient and allow extra time while going through the project area.

 The Northcliffe portion of the project involves making some sidewalk and curb and gutter repairs in the project area.
 Not all of the sidewalk and curb and gutter will be replaced as the main focus of this project is to address the streets.
 After the concrete repairs are completed, the existing pavement and base material underneath will be ground up and blended together.
 This mixture will next be cement stabilized and re-shaped.
 A new layer of asphalt will be placed on top of the blended and stabilized material.
 This new pavement structure will be stronger and more durable than the existing pavement.
 During construction, there will be times the street may resemble a gravel road and parking along the street will not be allowed.
-Please be patient as we complete this needed project.
+Please be patient as this needed project is completed

 Construction Start: April 2020

-Estimated Construction Final Completion: Summer 2020
+Construction Final Completion: August 2020

 Awarded Construction Contract: $2,881,784.00